 Incorporating passive knee stretches into your treatment routine (when your physician or physical therapists says you are ready to do so) not only helps minimize the growth of scar tissue, but it also increases the elasticity and strength of the joint.
 After utilizing passive knee stretches over time, your knee joint will be better prepared to handle higher and higher loads.
 Eventually you will reach a stage where your knee joint can handle crutches or standing for longer and longer period of time.
 This is the final stage of recovery and depending on age, the nature of the injury, your weight and many other factors, it can take the longest time to complete.
 But remember, for knee injuries, it pays to be patient!
 Rushing your knee injury recovery almost never pays.

-We are an FDA Registered Company, and our TShellz Wrap, also know as a Blood Circulation Boost Wrap, is an FDA Registered Medical Device suitable for use in hospitals and therapeutic clinics.
+We are an FDA Registered Company, and our TShellz Wrap, also know as a Circulatory Boost Wrap, is an FDA Registered Medical Device suitable for use in hospitals and therapeutic clinics.
 Since it is deemed safe for patients to use themselves, the TShellz Wrap can be used for home treatment.